 How can I mitigate risk?

-For example, when you’re crossing the road, you’re taking some risk, but you’re still doing it, otherwise you’d get nowhere.
-The key is to manage your risk.
-You do this by looking right and left before you cross to make sure the road is clear.
+For example, when you’re crossing the road, you’re taking some risk, but you still do it, otherwise you’d get nowhere.
+The key is to manage your risk, and you do this by looking right and left before you cross to make sure the road is clear.